google/ide-perf/README.md

 ===
 This is a plugin for IntelliJ-based IDEs that gives real-time insight into the performance of the IDE itself.
-You can [install](https://plugins.jetbrains.com/plugin/15104-ide-perf) it from the JetBrains Plugin Repository, then see [user-guide.md](docs/user-guide.md) for usage instructions.
+You can [install](https://plugins.jetbrains.com/plugin/15104-ide-perf) it from the JetBrains Plugin Repository, then see the [user guide](docs/user-guide.md) for usage instructions.
 Note: this is not an officially supported Google product.